ArtifexSoftware/mupdf/docs/reference/javascript/types/PDFAnnotation.rst

 .. method:: PDFAnnotation.prototype.getInteriorColor()

-	Gets the annotation interior color.
+	Get the annotation interior color, represented as an array of 0, 1, 3, or 4 component values.

 	:returns: `Color`